forestdb/forestdb.org/models/spanish-gender.md

 Whereas the previous generics model had only two utterances (`generic` and `null`), we define four possible utterances:
 - `mascpl`: masculine plural -- the so-called default
-- `mslashf`: masculine/ feminine (e.g.: médicos/médicas) which is much higher cost than `mascpl` but can be applied to the same groups
+- `mslashf`: masculine/feminine (e.g.: médicos/médicas) which is much higher cost than `mascpl` but can be applied to the same groups
 - `fem`: feminine plural -- theoretically licensed only when the group contains exactly zero men (but we relax this condition as shown below)
 - `uttnull`: the null utterance (silence)